stalynAlejandro/rust-learn/READMED.md

 **The Rules of References**
 -   At any given time, you can have either one mutable reference or any number of immutable references.
 -   References must always be valid.

+-   At any given time, you can have either one mutable reference or any number of immutable references.
+-   References must always be valid.